angelreyes117/holbertonschool-shell/README.md

 Description:

-This poject consists in making short scripts as and introduction for SHELL BASICS.
+This project consists in making short scripts as and introduction for SHELL BASICS.